Tandy/Radio Shack Models 100, 102 and 200

 New to Model "T" computing?
 These links will help you get going.

-The Model "T" Discussion List hosted by Roger Merchberger This is a MUST ... join the list to ask questions, get great answers and meet fellow Model "T"ers.
+Model 100 Discussion List Home Page.
+This is a MUST! ... subscribe to the list to ask questions, get great answers and meet fellow Model "T"ers.
 Our discussion list is your #1 resource and help center.
 It's FREE and worldwide.

 VirtualT Virtual T is a TRS-80 Model 100/102/200 emulator that runs on Windows, Linux, and Macintosh.
 The goal of Virtual T is to provide 100% hardware emulation so any existing programs will run.
 It also adds powerful development and debugging tools.